serradura/u-observers/README.md

 ### ActiveRecord and ActiveModel integrations

-To make use of this feature you need to require an additional module (`require 'u-observers/for/active_record'`).
+To make use of this feature you need to require an additional module.

 Gemfile example:
 ```ruby